URS Assistantship Grants

 Students are encouraged to explore using work-study to pay their wages to conduct research.
 URS Assistantships can be used to cover the wages for the employer that is not covered by the work-study program.
 For more information, please see the resources here

 The amount of an assistantship will vary according to the student's individual situation.
-For students using work-study for wages, the URS Assistantship will cover the gap in funding provided by the work study program, typically $275-550/semester.
-For students being paid by other funding sources, the URS Assistantship will cover up to $400 to offset the cost to the employer.
+For students using work-study for wages, the URS Assistantship will cover the gap in funding that is not covered for the employer by the work study program, typically $275-550/semester in the fall and spring.
+A student is typically eligible to earn up to $1100 in wages with a combination of work-study and the URS Assistantship.

 Updated 8/28/23